 The substance of the complaints filed with the carriers has not been reviewed to determine whether the incidents constituted violations of the Air Carrier Access Act or the provisions of 14 CFR Part 382.
-Such an undertaking would require resources well beyond the Department's investigative capabilities.
+Such an undertaking would require resources beyond the Department's investigative capabilities.
 Therefore, the complaint numbers should not be interpreted as reflecting violations of law.
 Moreover, the data being provided were taken directly from reports submitted by carriers and have not been audited or verified by the Department.
 However, the Department's Enforcement Office will audit carriers as it deems necessary in the future to ensure accurate reporting.
+The Department's Enforcement Office also reviews complaints filed directly with DOT's Aviation Consumer Protection Division.